LBruni98/Feasibility-Reports/README.md

 The components within a feasibility study are as followed:
 Description of the product, with the layout and the deliverables

-Market feasibility, describing the industry, market protentional, highlighting competitors and sales estimations.
+Market feasibility, describing the industry, market potential, highlighting competitors and sales estimations.

 Technical feasibility, with details on deliverables and how they would be delivered.